Altermagnetic Spin Precession and Spin Transistor

-In Fig.~\ref{fig2}(a), we plot the spin-resolved transmission probabilities $T_{u}(x)$ and $T_{l}(x)$ from lead 1 to the upper and lower voltage probes as a function of their position $x$.
+In Fig.~\ref{fig2}(a), we plot the transmission probabilities $T_{u}(x)$ and $T_{l}(x)$ from lead 1 to the upper and lower voltage probes as a function of their position $x$.
 The altermagnetic spin precession induces a periodic modulation of the spin overlap between the propagating electrons and the voltage probes, resulting in spatial oscillations of the transmission probabilities.
 By comparing with the spin textures near $y = \pm W/2$ in Fig.~\ref{fig1}(d), one can see that the modulation of transmission probabilities faithfully reveals the underlying spin precession.
 In particular, electrons reaching the upper and lower probes experience opposite spin precessions, such that their spin overlaps exhibit opposite spatial modulations.
 This explains the nearly $\pi$ phase shift between the oscillations of $T_{u}$ and $T_{l}$ in Figs.~\ref{fig2}(a,c).
-These spatial modulations of the transmission probabilities are inherited by the Hall voltage, defined as $V_H(x) = V_{u}(x) - V_{l}(x)$; see Fig.~\ref{fig2}(a).
-The zeros of the Hall voltage occur at positions where $T_{u} = T_{l}$, corresponding to points where the spin precession angle equals $n\pi$ for both upward and downward propagations, such that their spin overlaps with the corresponding probes are identical.
-Interestingly, these zero points are closely related to the solutions in Eq.~\eqref{Tx}.
-This correspondence is illustrated in Fig.~\ref{fig2}(b), where the Hall voltage modulations for different altermagnetic splittings are plotted, and the zero points (green dots) are compared with $\tilde{x}_n = 1.3 x_n$ (dashed lines), showing quantitative agreement.
-Here, the factor of $1.3$ arises from the reflection at the upper and lower boundaries.
-Since $\mathcal{T}_x$ is determined by the strength $\alpha_A$ of altermagnetic spin splitting, our scheme provides a straightforward approach for its measurement.